 Borrowing against future earnings is nothing new, but you’re ahead of the curve if you don’t have to.
 Debt is not a threat to Netflix like it is for Disney, Warner (owned by AT&T), CBS, NBC (owned by Comcast).
 It’s only Apple and Amazon that have the financial muscle to take on Netflix and while both are in the business, unlike Netflix, streaming is not their core business model.

 Disney’s balance sheet reflects a much more diversified business, which can be a strategic asset in marketing to the family market sector.
 But a year in the time of Covid has driven a loss of studio and box office takings as movie releases were shelved, and losses over $3 billion revenue over just two quarters as theme parks were shuttered.
 Disney’s diversification made the company’s balance sheet more vulnerable to Covid 19.

-What makes life so much easier for Netflix is that they are an established pure streaming company – half an entertainment business and half technology company.
-This singular focus and headstart in streaming lead by visionaries who were not afraid to break the rules, has delivered a superior position that will be difficult to assail, in terms of customers, content or technology.
+What makes life so much easier for Netflix is that they are an established pure streaming company – half an entertainment business and half a technology company.
+This singular focus and headstart in streaming led by visionaries who were not afraid to break the rules, has delivered a superior position that will be difficult to assail, in terms of customers, content, or technology.

 Disney may be the happiest place on earth, but Netflix has more visitors.

 If you would like to find the strategic opportunity in streaming for you, contact Wanted Consulting – Reward Offered.